nowprototypeit/docs/views/url-based/variants/010-create-a-variant.md

 ### 1. Create a new directory for your variant

-In the command line, create a new directory in ... <!--where?-->, then initialise `git` and `npm` in that directory.
+In the command line, create a new directory.
+You can choose any location for this new directory.

+Next, initialise `git` and `npm` in that directory.

-The following commands create an empty directory called `my-awesome-npi-variant`:
+The following commands create an empty directory called `my-awesome-npi-variant`, then initialise `git` and `npm`:

 ```bash
 mkdir -p ~/npi-playground/my-awesome-npi-variant